Xires87/CraftingManipulator/README.md

 # CraftingManipulator

-Library mod for fabric that lets you make items craftable only when player meets specified conditions, or do something when player crafts specified items
+Library mod for fabric.
+Contains classes used to modify crafting results in crafting table

 You can use it as dependency by adding this to you build.gradle file: